 Yes, the car dealer may refuse to accept your rejection of the car.
 In this instance, you should contact the customer relations department of the car’s manufacturer immediately.
 They may be able to mediate.
 It is also worth sending a copy of your original rejection letter to the manufacturer's head office.

 If you still can’t reach an agreement, consider contacting the Motor Ombudsman.

 As the car technically belongs to the finance company, you should also contact them.
 They will then negotiate with the dealer.
 If you are still having issues, the Financial Conduct Authority and Trading Standards may be able to assist.

 Should I always reject my car if it is faulty?

 If you’ve already had to wait months for your brand new BMW to arrive - only to be disappointed by an easily fixable manufacturing fault - it’s understandable if you might not want to return your car.
 Even though it is within your legal rights, we’d suggest that you do it only as a last resort.

 Rejecting a car, particularly after the first 30 days of ownership, can be a lengthy process with lots of hassle involved.
-You’ll need to find another car for starters, but there’s added difficulties when rejecting a car on finance.
+You’ll need to find another car for starters (you can read how long it takes to a lease a car here), but there’s added difficulties when rejecting a car on finance.